 .
 It was perhaps used for a short, small person or to denote the younger of two individuals.

-Means "dweller on a piece of land whose rent is one-fifth its produce" from Spanish and Catalan quintana
+Originally indicated someone who lived on a piece of land where the rent was a fifth of its produce, from Spanish and Catalan quintana

-Denoted a person from any of the numerous places in the area whose names derive from the word soler
+Denoted a person from any of the numerous places in the area whose names derive from Occitan or Catalan soler

 meaning "may you live"